Why take the train?

 We’ve also been upgrading our stations with more energy-efficient lighting, heating and materials to ensure that precious energy and resources aren’t wasted unnecessarily.

-For anyone thinking of making some small changes to their lifestyle to help tackle climate change, making the switch from rail to car is a small step with a big impact.
+For anyone thinking of making some small changes to their lifestyle to help tackle climate change, making the switch from car to rail is a small step with a big impact.

 Find out more about our progress towards becoming more sustainable by reading our first Environment & Energy Annual Report